Xevion/factorio-achievements-fixer/README.md

 # factorio-achievements-fixer

-This is a WPF-based tool that can be used to re-enable achievements in [Factorio][factorio] after using console commands or the editor.
+This is a Tauri-based tool that can be used to re-enable achievements in [Factorio][factorio] after using console commands or the editor.

 - Built for Factorio 2.0 Space Age, although it should be compatible with Factorio 1.1.
 - [Automatic release builds via GitHub Actions][ga-builds].